-The Mauna Kea Beach Hotel also does not use single use plastic bottles so no water bottles in the room, instead they give you these two reusable water battles to fill up at various stations around the hotel grounds.
+The Mauna Kea Beach Hotel also does not use single-use plastic bottles so no water bottles in the room, instead, they give you these two reusable water bottles to fill up at various stations around the hotel grounds.
 Very nice and great gifts or mementos.

 You will also notice a nice beach bag hanging in your closet when you arrive, yours to use during your stay at the Mauna Kea Beach Hotel AND to take home.
 Good memories.

-I booked this hotel using Marriott Bonvoy points, how many? hold on to your hat, 50k per night.
+Did I book this hotel using Marriott Bonvoy points, how many? hold on to your hat, 50k per night.
 If you are patient and have a flexible schedule there are some unique redemption deals to be had.

 If you are going to pay direct I recommend you use a travel agent that can get you VIP perks AND Bonvoy points on the same reservation.
 Classic Travel is a part of the Marriott Luminous program which gives them access to unique benefits when booking for you.

-I booked for a Golf Vista king bed room but got upgraded on checkin to an ocean view room that had some amazing views of the Pacific and daily sunset.
+I booked a Golf Vista king bedroom but got upgraded on the check-in to an ocean-view room that had some amazing views of the Pacific and daily sunset.
 It was at the end of a very long hall but the walk was through a koi pond, along views of the ocean, and really helped me wind down upon arrival.

 A wonderful, deep, soaking tub with automatic shades was the focal point in the luxurious bathroom.
 The Mauna Kea Beach Hotel also provides L’Occitane En Provence bath products that take the experience up a notch.